Newsfluencer

 A newsfluencer, also news influencer or journo-influencer, is an influencer who creates content on current events and civic issues on social media platforms.
 People who fall into this category include self-employed journalists, Substack writers, podcasters, YouTubers, TikTok journalists, and Twitch streamers.
 The genres these influencers embrace span from imitating news reporting inspired by that of Walter Cronkite, to providing commentary on and critiques of news stories they find interesting or troubling.

-In contrast to journalists working with traditional news media companies who offer original reporting that is carefully researched and verified, newsfluencers have the advantage of speed in that they create and distribute their content quickly.
+In contrast to journalists working with traditional news media companies who offer original reporting that is carefully researched and verified, newsfluencers prioritize speed so they can create and distribute their content quickly.
 They also benefit from the perception that they are approachable and that the news they share is peer-centered.
 Some newsfluencers expand on existing news stories by dissecting news representations and critiquing the viewpoints of differing news outlets.
 Others are influencers who occasionally insert news commentary into their feeds.